 Asperger’s syndrome (a related condition) was a unique diagnosis listed in the American Psychiatric Association’s Diagnosis and Statistical Manual of Mental Disorders (DSM) until 2013, when all forms of autism were combined under one umbrella diagnosis, Autism Spectrum Disorder (ASD).
+We view ASD as an advantage, not a disorder, and simply a neurological difference.
 There are three levels of ASD depending on support needs: ASD level one requiring the least amount of support while level three requires the most.

 Many doctors still use the term Asperger’s syndrome, or Asperger’s, and many people with ASD still identify and relate to the term.
 We prefer to simply use the term neurodiverse.

 Neurodiverse people may have high intelligence and better than average verbal skills than their neurotypical counterparts.